Composable end-to-end security of Gaussian quantum networks with untrusted relays

 In summary, we have analysed the composable end-to-end security of Gaussian quantum networks in the presence of generally-untrusted nodes.
 Assuming two arbitrary end-users of the network, we established a methodology that enables them to complete the crucial task of parameter estimation based only on the data remotely possessed.
 We have further investigated how they can use the estimated parameters and compute the composable key rate in the finite-size regime.
 Our study does not need to estimate channel parameters of the individual links that make the route between the two users.
 In fact, other than being Gaussian, it does not make any assumptions about the communication links, stations, and/or any other components involved.

-Furthermore, considering the specific case of a chain of quantum repeaters equipped with NLAs, our numerical results revealed that QKD rates can beat the repeaterless PLOB bound with realistic values of block size (in the order of $10^7$).
-In our quantum repeater design, we have assumed ideal NLAs for two reasons.
-Firstly, unlike non-ideal NLAs~\cite{Ralph_Lund_QSNLA}, they are Gaussian operations~\cite{Caves:PRA2012,Pandey:QAmps2013}.
-Secondly, since they are ideal, in the sense that they do not add extra noise to the system, they help benchmark the ultimate performance that can be achieved by means of the design.
-For achieving a real-world analysis one can replace the ideal NLAs with realistic.
-This can nevertheless obsolete the Gaussianity of the network so this next step will have to be investigate cautiously.
+Furthermore, {we backed up our theory} by considering the specific case of a chain of {identical} quantum {links, both with and without} NLAs.
+In our NLA-assisted design, we assumed ideal NLAs for two reasons.
+Firstly, {under weak signal assumptions,} they {can be assumed} Gaussian operations~\cite{Ralph:QSNLA,Caves:PRA2012,Pandey:QAmps2013} {(a good example of these NLAs are quantum scissors~\cite{Ralph:QSNLA})}.
+Secondly, since they are ideal, in the sense that they do not add extra noise to the system, they help to obtain the ultimate performance that can be achieved by means of such designs. {While we could show that an NLA-assisted chain can beat the repeaterless limit, we question its practicality.
+Compared with MDI protocols, we conclude that, apart from noise and loss, this is mostly due to symmetric design of the chain. } In addition, for achieving a real-world analysis one can replace the ideal NLAs with realistic ones.
+This can nevertheless obsolete the Gaussianity of the network so this next step will have to be investigated cautiously.

 {\bf {Methods}}

 {\bf The worst-case scenario covariance matrix.} In the following, we discuss the confidence intervals for $\widehat{\boldsymbol{\Sigma}}$.
 Despite the fact that this procedure is based on the shared data, it can have a direct application on a theoretical CM as in Eq.~(\ref{CM:recursive}) defined through a specific model of the links between the parties.
 Our analysis relies on tail bounds for the chi-squared distribution.
 Assume that random data variables $[q]_1,\dots, [q]_N$ from the variable $q$ which follows a normal distribution with unit variance and zero mean value.
 Then, the random variable